fmargall/pyzwoasi/README.md

 - [ ] Add more precise error handling
 - [ ] Add missing functions from the ZWO ASI SDK

+If you have any wishes, suggestions, comments or advice, please feel free to [create an issue](https://github.com/fmargall/pyzwoasi/issues) or contact me directly.

 ## License
 Distributed under the MIT License.
 See `LICENSE.txt` for more information.